GeForce: Nvidia App

 The Nvidia App is a program that is intended to replace both GeForce Experience and the Nvidia Control Panel which can be downloaded from Nvidia's website.
 In August 2024, it was in a beta version.
 On November 12, 2024, version 1.0 was released, marking its stable release.

 New features include an overhauled user interface, a new in-game overlay, support for ShadowPlay with 120 fps, as well as RTX HDR and RTX Dynamic Vibrance, which are AI-based in-game filters that enable HDR and increase color saturation in any DirectX 9 (and newer) or Vulkan game, respectively.

 The Nvidia App also features Auto Tuning, which adjusts the GPU's clock rate based on regular hardware scans to ensure optimal performance.
 According to Nvidia, this feature will not cause any damage to the GPU and retain its warranty.
 However, it might cause instability issues.
 The feature is similar to the GeForce Experience's "Enable automatic tuning" option, which was released in 2021, with the difference being that this was a one-off overclocking feature that did not adjust the GPU's clock speed on a regular basis.

 In January 2025, Nvidia added Smooth Motion to the Nvidia App, a feature similar to Frame Generation which generates an extra frame between two natively rendered frames.
 Because the feature is driver-based, it also works in games that do not support DLSS's Frame Generation option.
-As of its release, the feature is only available on GeForce 50 series GPUs, though Nvidia stated they will add support for GeForce 40 series GPUs in the future as well.
+At its release, the feature was only available on GeForce 50 series GPUs, though Nvidia stated they will add support for GeForce 40 series GPUs in the future as well.
 The feature was added to GeForce 40 series GPUs on August 18, 2025.

+In May 2026, Nvidia reported in its patch notes for a Game Ready Driver update that it has formally discontinued the Nvidia Control Panel, being no longer bundled with upcoming Game Ready and Studio drivers for GeForce GPUs and receiving no new features.
+However, Nvidia stated that RTX Pro GPUs will keep supporting the Nvidia Control Panel until all of their exclusive "professional features" have been migrated to the Nvidia App, and that the Control Panel will remain available for download on the Microsoft Store.